LINDGRENBA/good-plant-bad-plant/README.md

-# Cultivate
+# Good Plant, Bad Plant

 ## Description
 An agricultural game where you try to take out the nasty weeds and leave the good plants to grow.

 ## Setup
 To set up this project locally, open your terminal and navigate to the directory where you would like to clone the project.
-Run `git clone repo-link` in your terminal.
+Copy the repository link from Github and run `git clone repo-link` in your terminal.

 Once the project has been cloned, run `cd cultivate` to navigate into the project.
 Then run `npm install` or `yarn install` to install all of the dependencies for the project.